 - How to support pupils with ADHD.

-- How to support pupils with dyslexia.
+- How to support pupils with dyslexia and other Specific Learning Difficulties.

 How will you help me to support my child’s learning?